 Difference Between Stocks vs Bonds

-- The company can split it up into shares and then sell them in the open market.
+- The company can split it into shares and sell them in the open market.
 So basically, a person who buys a stock has an actual share of the company.
-For this reason, the stock is also known as Equity.
-Stockholders are paid dividends only if the company declares a dividend.
+For this reason, the stock is also known as equity.
+The company pays dividends to stockholders only if it declares a dividend.
 The biggest corporations trade their stocks on stock exchanges.
 Stocks are either publicly or privately issued.
-It is sold on stock exchanges like NASDAQ if it is publicly issued.
-When stocks are privately issued, they are held by a small group of individuals with a substantial percentage of ownership.
+If publicly issued, it is sold on stock exchanges like NASDAQ.
+The small group of individuals holds a substantial percentage of ownership when secretly issuing stocks.

 Bonds mean long-term debt.
 When the government or corporation needs cash, it borrows money from the public market and pays interest on the money raised to the investors.
 The issuing corporation of bonds promises to pay the principal amount at a specific date.
-Bonds are issued to pay interest to the bondholders.
-As per a fixed contract, a fixed interest payment has to be made after specific intervals, generally every six months.
+Bond issuers pay interest to bondholders by issuing bonds.
+According to a fixed contract, bondholders receive a fixed interest payment at specific intervals, usually every six months.
 More giant corporations may trade their bonds in the bond market.
 A corporation issues bonds to invest in plant and equipment or acquisition of another business.
 The government issues bonds generally to raise financing for capital improvement projects or other obligations.

 Types of Stocks and Bonds